TheLabbingProject/django_analyses/docs/source/overview.rst

 ----

 :class:`~django_analyses.models.run.Run` instances are used to keep a record of every time an analysis version is run with a distinct set of inputs and outputs.
+If we ever to execute a run with identical parameters, the :class:`~django_analyses.models.managers.run.RunManager` will simply return the existing run.